 It takes rescue dogs anywhere from one week to several months to get used to their new home, so it may take a while for them to show their full personality.
 The way they respond to training might also change over time.

 While you’re getting comfortable with each other, focus on the five basic commands:

-If your rescue is a puppy, you can refer to our blog post on training a puppy specifically.
+If your rescue dog is a puppy, refer to our article about how to train a puppy specifically.

 Keep training sessions short, anywhere between 10 and 15 minutes, and spread out 2 to 3 times a day.
 Always use positive reinforcement during training.

 Rescue dogs may be envied for their trainability, but they come with their own set of behaviors they’ve picked up along the way, some of which may be undesirable.
 Puppies are more of a blank slate, whereas rescue dogs may have certain quirks to iron out through training.